cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 informed decisions.
 This attribute is essential for characters who rely on knowledge-based skills or need to solve problems creatively.

+#### Mastery Gate

+The Mastery Gate represents a character's natural aptitude in an Expertise Area, calculated from the average of two governing attributes specific to that area.
+During character creation, a character cannot raise an Expertise Area higher than its Mastery Gate value, creating a ceiling based on natural talent.
+Beyond character creation, the Mastery Gate serves as a threshold where skill advancement becomes more costly – skills below the Mastery Gate are learned more easily, while those at or above it require greater investment.
+This system ensures characters develop along paths aligned with their innate abilities while still allowing for growth in any direction with sufficient dedication and experience.

 ##### Derived Attributes

 Derived attributes are dependent on the core attributes.